5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/flying.rst

 Take-off
 --------

 Line up on the best runway for the current weather conditions and ask for clearance.
 Once the clearance is given and after releasing the parking brake, spool up while keeping the pedal brakes enabled.
 Then, throttle up to 99% RPM (military power) for long runways, 100%+ (with afterburners) for short runways or with heavy loadout.
 Rotation speed is at 120 knots when using a clean loadout, 140 knots if with payload.
-After this, bring the inverted "T" in the HUD under the line of horizon and you should be able to lift off at 170-190 knots, depending on your loadout.
-Do not exceed 14° nose angle or you will tail-strike.
+After this, bring the inverted "T" in the HUD on the line of horizon and you should be able to lift off at 170-190 knots, depending on your loadout.
+Do not exceed 13° nose angle or you will tail-strike.
 Even though the Mirage is airborne, you might feel that the plane with high nose angle "floats" over the runway until reaching well beyond 200 knots.
-Raise the gears with key ``g`` or by clicking the red gear lever.
+Raise the gears before reaching 260 knots with key ``g`` or by clicking the red gear lever.

 The Mirage needs long runway distances to take off, as it hasn't got a separate horizontal tail stabilizer/elevator.
 Because of the elevons' position (trailing edge of the wing), they create a considerable loss of lift when they are moved up to rotate, so higher rotation speeds are needed.
 Also, the delta wing is often called "flying airbrake", as they generate lots of drag at high angles of attack, like at take-off.
 This is why high speeds and long runways are needed.